 What’s more, there are no restrictions on the type and amount of property you can buy in Canada, the city of Toronto included.
+If you are a non-resident buying property in Canada, there are plenty of opportunities to get into an investment property by purchasing real estate.
+You may have many real estate questions, but you’ve come to the right place.

 - Anyone who routinely, normally, or customarily lives in another country and isn’t considered a resident of Canada